Applying for Financial Aid

 For further information, visit the Brandeis Office of Student Financial Services website.

 Applying for Aid (Domestic First-Year Applicants)

 In order to simplify the application process, Brandeis requests that entering first-year undergraduate applicants initially file only the College Board/Financial Aid PROFILE form (Brandeis code 3092).
-In order to simplify the application process, Brandeis requests that entering first-year undergraduate applicants initially file only the PROFILE form.
 This form allows us to determine an applicant’s eligibility for Brandeis funded aid, as well as providing us with estimated eligibility for both federal and state aid.
 However, you may apply for just federal and state aid by filing the Free Application for Federal Student Aid (FAFSA) only.